maxhdz/opencore-z390-aorus-master/BIOS_SETTINGS.md

 * Extreme Memory Profile (XMP): Profile1

-## Peripherals

-### Super IO Configuration

-* Serial Port: Disabled

-### USB Configuration

-* XHCI Hand-off: Enabled

-## Chipset

-* Internal Graphics: Disabled

 # Overclocking

-These are the additional settings I used to overclock my i9 9900k to 5.1GHz.
+These are the additional settings used by the original guide author to overclock the CPU to 5.1GHz.

 ![Geekbench](images/geekbench.png)